 You can use everyday moments to build and practise mindfulness.
 The more you practise, the more benefit you’ll get.

-Encouraging your child to be in the here and now can give him skills to deal with stress and anxiety as he gets older.
+Encouraging your child to be in the here and now can give him skills to deal with the stress of study, work and play as he gets older.

 There are many ways to help your child build and practise mindfulness.
 For example:

 - Colouring in is a great way to get your child focused on a task.

 - Walking through nature with the family can get your child interested in exploring the beauty of nature.
 Your child could collect and examine autumn leaves, or she could feel the sand beneath her toes during a walk on the beach.